dannybauman/30-day-map-challenge-2025/docs/maps/01-points/magicpatterns/README.md

 - When you want flexibility in UI framework

 **Avoid For**:
-- Nothing yet - both variants exceeded expectations
+- Nothing yet - both variants performed well

 ### Surprise Factor
 MagicPatterns wasn't on many radars but absolutely delivered.
 The ability to generate working implementations in different UI frameworks (Tailwind, Chakra) with equal quality is impressive.
 Highly recommended!